mv-log/capybara-viewer/README.md

 ## Getting Started

+- Click [here](https://mv-log.github.io/capybara-viewer/) to try Capybara Lucky Viewer online.

-To get a local copy up and running, follow these simple steps:
+- To get a local copy up and running, follow these simple steps:

 1. Clone the repo